seanf316/P4-Cinema-Go/README.md

 As a User I would like to view the site on my different devices so that I can view the site on the go `

-Implementation:

 **Navbar**

 `
 As a User I want to see a clear way of navigating the site so that I can find the information relative to my needs `

-The Navbar contains links for Home, a Movies dropdown containing Search/Trending/TopRated, Reviews, Profile and has allauth options.
+The Navbar contains links for Home, a Movies dropdown containing Search/Trending/TopRated, Reviews, Profile, and allauth options.

 The following navigation items are available on all pages:
   * Home -> index.html - Visible to all